csci344/spring2023/pages/_assignments/tutorial08.md

 }
 ```

-When you're done creating all of your components, refactor your `App.js` so that the render function is using your React components (don't forget to import them all).
-Please review <a href="https://reactjs.org/docs/components-and-props.html" target="_blank">components and props</a> if you have any questions about how that works.
+When you're done creating all of your components, refactor your `App.js` to use the 5 React components you just made (don't forget to import them all).

 ```jsx
 import React from 'react';